 Discovery of the presence of a second population of humpback whales

 Discovery of feeding behavior of humpback whales in the breeding zone

 - Identify cetacean species (dolphins and whales) in Nicaragua

 - Determine the current status of different populations of dolphins and whales

 - Determine the distribution and use of habitat for each population

 - Identify critical and sensitive areas for each species of dolphin and whale

 ACTIONS & EXPECTED RESULTS

-- Participatory scientific creation with fishermen and tour operators
+- Interactive scientific program with fishermen and tour operators

 - Evaluate the status of different cetacean populations.